 |0930-1015||What and how to search, read and cite (Hege Folkestad)|

-Using efficient, time saving search techniques, make sure you find & cite:
+- Using efficient and time saving search techniques, make sure you find & cite:

 - Original data, original quality controlled publications